 Claim #2: Enactment of the full Chinatown Working Group Plan could have saved Two Bridges from over-development

-Challengers in District 1, especially candidate Dashia Imperiale, have hit Chin hard over the notion that she has refused to support the full Chinatown Working Group Plan, which called for a rezoning across a large swathe of Lower Manhattan.
+Challengers in District 1, especially candidate Dashia Imperiale, have accused Chin of failing to support the full Chinatown Working Group Plan, which called for a rezoning across a large swathe of Lower Manhattan.

 The CWG coalition, at one point boasting more than 50 member groups, began meeting in 2008 to create a master plan for protecting Chinatown from over-development and gentrification.
 Along the way, members dropped out, there were fierce battles among rival organizations and many starts-and-stops.
 Finally, in January of 2014, the Chinatown Working Group came out with a proposal that called for rezoning the historic core of Chinatown, but also the Two Bridges area and large sections of the Lower East Side.
 In February of 2015, the plan was rejected by the Department of City Planning, which called the proposal too expansive.
 City officials criticized its, “aggressive across-the-board height limits,” while leaving the door slightly open to a more limited rezoning.
 Two years later, Community Board 3 has finally convened a new subcommittee to resume work on the proposal.
 It has the support of Council member Chin.

-All elected officials, not only Chin, steered clear of the Chinatown Working Group while members were debating their plan, on the theory that would have been inappropriate to intervene in a community-driven process.
+All elected officials, not only Chin, steered clear of the Chinatown Working Group while members were debating their plan, saying they wanted the community process to run its course.
 Once the deliberations ended, however, longtime opponents of Council member Chin unloaded on her, calling attempts to focus on smaller areas of Chinatown for rezoning racist and exclusionary.
 Chin was supportive of a piecemeal approach, suggesting that an “all-or-nothing” strategy was unrealistic and counter-productive.

 Supporters of Council member Chin point out that any proposal floated over the years to focus on one section of the neighborhood, such as Two Bridges, has been denounced in the strongest terms by some local activists.
 So while in theory the Chinatown Working Group Plan could have led to a downzoning along the waterfront, the Chin team argues, city opposition and the refusal within the community to compromise, made it impossible.
 They also emphasize the Council member’s responsibility as an elected representative to get what she can for her community, even if it frustrates some constituents who want more.